 Who Qualifies or is Eligible for the B-1 or B-2 Visa?

-B-1 visa holders must also ensure they will not be paid by a US company during their visit.
+B-1 visa holders must also ensure that they will not be paid by a US company during their visit.

 What are the B-1 and B-2 Visas?